skip to Main Content

 consistently high teacher scores

-Expand your students’ knowledge of coastal conservation and marine biology by having Ocean Connectors present at your school!
+Expand your knowledge of coastal conservation and marine biology by having Ocean Connectors provide hands-on activities and lessons for all ages!

 Request a Presentation